jamesashokfe/whale-react-tag-cloud/README.md

 - add monochrome option to tag cloud
 - add `redraw/refresh` - re-position the tags in the cloud
 - add `save layout` functionality
+- **Known Issues**
+  - Keyboard accessibility (tab navigation) on tag-cloud is unpredictable due to random positioning of tags.
+  - `fluid` hover effect can disrupt the flow of a compact tag cloud.